Drop Handle Bars on a MTB

 Edit: some people who have done this - http://singletrackworld.com/forum/topic ... ars-please

-Looks a bit silly IMO
+Looks a bit silly IMO0 -

 There are several roadie levers that pull enough cable for V-brakes: Cane Creek and Dia Compe, off the top of my head.
 The problem I've had is getting it comfy.
 Hands on the levers or in the drops puts you a lot further forward and the (generally) longer top tubes of mtbs don't really help (it probably didn't help that I was trying to do it to a Kona too).
-A short, high-rise stem seems to be preferable.
+A short, high-rise stem seems to be preferable.0

-"Do not follow where the path may lead, Go instead where there is no path, and Leave a Trail."
+TBH buy a cheap road bike it will cost less and ride better."Do not follow where the path may lead, Go instead where there is no path, and Leave a Trail."

-• i absolutely adore my 1x9 fully-rigid drop bar cannondale.
+i absolutely adore my 1x9 fully-rigid drop bar cannondale.

 it totally flies! it weighs bugger all (thanks to the caad5 frame and carbon forks), is very strong and the on one midge bars are really comfy.